ta4j/ta4j-wiki/Getting-started.md

 AnalysisCriterion romad = new ReturnOverMaxDrawdownCriterion();
 System.out.println("Return over Max Drawdown: " + romad.calculate(series, tradingRecord));

-// Total return of our strategy vs total return of a buy-and-hold strategy AnalysisCriterion vsBuyAndHold = new VersusEnterAndHoldCriterion(new ReturnCriterion());
+// Net return of our strategy vs net return of a buy-and-hold strategy AnalysisCriterion vsBuyAndHold = new VersusEnterAndHoldCriterion(new NetReturnCriterion());
-System.out.println("Our return vs buy-and-hold return: " + vsBuyAndHold.calculate(series, tradingRecord));
+System.out.println("Our net return vs buy-and-hold net return: " + vsBuyAndHold.calculate(series, tradingRecord));
 ```

-Trading strategies can be easily compared according to [a set of analysis criteria](Backtesting.html).
+Trading strategies can be easily compared according to [a set of analysis criteria](Backtesting.md).

 ### Going further

-Ta4j can also be used for [live trading](Live-trading.html) with more complicated [strategies](Trading-strategies.html).
-Check out the rest of the documentation and [the examples](Usage-examples.html).
+Ta4j can also be used for [live trading](Live-trading.md) with more complicated [strategies](Trading-strategies.md).
+Check out the rest of the documentation and [the examples](Usage-examples.md).